Felix Rusche

 with Yulia Evsyukova and Wladislaw Mill

-Conditionally accepted at Quarterly Journal of Economics
+Accepted at The Quarterly Journal of Economics

 We assess the impact of discrimination on Black individuals’ job networks across the U.S. using a two-stage field experiment with 400+ fictitious LinkedIn profiles.
 In the first stage, we vary race via A.I.-generated images only and find that Black profiles’ connection requests are 13 percent less likely to be accepted.
 Based on users’ CVs, we find widespread discrimination across social groups.
 In the second stage, we exogenously endow Black and White profiles with the same networks and ask connected users for career advice.
 We find no evidence of direct discrimination in information provision.
 However, when taking into account differences in the composition and size of networks, Black profiles receive substantially fewer replies.
 Our findings suggest that gatekeeping is a key driver of Black-White disparities.

-Discussion Paper Press Release Latest Thinking: Video Summary AI Generated Podcast
+QJE Submitted Version Discussion Paper Press Release Latest Thinking: Video Summary AI Generated Podcast

 Work in Progress